 Could you share any statistics or metrics from this engagement?

 Their role is looking at the development side of a product.
 When we get new projects for a client, they're usually involved from the beginning in requirements gathering and discovery phase, defining the QA process, then following that through.
 The way I would gauge the quality of their work would be going forward on the project.
 Once the project goes live, we would see whether or not we had any issues reported.
-I don't remember the last time we had an issue that got passed them within the scope we've all agreed upon at the beginning of a project.
+I don't remember the last time we had an issue that got past them within the scope we've all agreed upon at the beginning of a project.
 Our sites are hugely complicated yet very reliable.
 Some pages have 20,000 to 30,000 possible combinations of links in them because it's all analytics – data driven.
 We define a tight overall spec, but within the actual QA they're doing I can say they just pick it up naturally.
-The last time I had an issue get passed them was 11 months ago.
+The last time I had an issue get past them was 11 months ago.
 They're extremely meticulous and methodical.

 How did A1QA perform from a project management standpoint?

 I get feedback from them and twice a year I go over and see them and do a review with each member of the team.
 That includes feedback from everyone involved with them from our company.
 I treat them exactly the same as one of our own staff.
 We have a whole series of questions.
 They always rate very highly considering they're based in Minsk.
 You would think there would be language barriers, but there just aren't.
 They're brilliant.
 It's the only outsourcing company I've ever had this much respect for.
 When I sit down with them we go over the last six months, is there any feedback?
 What's the communication been like between the teams?
 Have they been misunderstood?
 We're always trying to hone and improve our collaboration practices.

 What distinguishes A1QA from other providers?